How to Check Website Response Time Instantly (for Free)

 Illustration of a person waiting as a website shows a loading screen, representing slow website response time.

-The good news is, checking your website’s response time is quick and free.
+The good news is that checking your website’s response time is free and only takes a few minutes.
 In this guide, we’ll show you how to measure it accurately using a free tool.
 Plus, we’ll share practical tips to help you improve your website’s response time if it needs a boost.

 How to Check Website Response Time

-Here’s how to monitor the response time of your website using WebYes:
+Check the response time of your website instantly:

 What Is a Good Response Time for a Website?